 More personal leadership

 PS Think twice before making a world trip, alone or as a couple.
-Before you know it, your life has changed forever into a freer and more inspiring life.
+Before you know it, your life has changed forever into a more free and more inspiring life.
 For traveling couples there is the risk to turn into a digital nomad couple, like we did.
 Lots of regrets 😉